dgwozdz/HN_SO_analysis/README.md

 In case of Python the visible similarity appears between the cumulative number of questions on <span style="color:grey">SO</span> and the cumulative number of points for topics on
-<span style="color:orange">HN</span>.
+<span style="color:orange">HN</span>…

 ![](readme_vis/plots/20180602_python_so_cnt_sum_cum_hn_all_score_sum_cum_double.png)

-.as well as for the cumulative number of questions on
+…as well as for the cumulative number of questions on
 <span style="color:grey">SO</span> and the cumulative number of topics
 on
 <span style="color:orange">HN</span>: